 But of course, there are other reasons to visit the Bangor area beyond catching a glimpse of The King of Horror or his former Victorian manse.
 Just keep reading.

 Things to Do in Bangor Maine

 This is no boring assemblage of old trains, old cars and antique fire trucks.
 Oh contraire.

 Yes, you’ll find all of those things in this nondescript putty-colored warehouse flanked by WWII Memorials (4,914 Bangor citizens served, and 110 lost their lives).
 Several programs and exhibits here, however, stand out in quirkiness and poignancy.

 Cole’s WWII Connection

-Galen Cole, owner of Cole’s Express Trucking Co. (which was bought out by Roadway in the late 1990’s), served his country in WWII.
-Along with the 200 vehicles on exhibit, the Museum is chock full of mementoes from Galen’s time in Europe as a soldier.
+Galen Cole, owner of Cole’s Express Trucking Co. (which was bought out by Roadway in the late 1990s), served his country in WWII.
+Along with the 200 vehicles on exhibit, the Museum is chock full of mementos from Galen’s time in Europe as a soldier.